designgears/Morph/README.md

 # Morph 🧪

-**Morph** is a deep-integrated Linux daemon that makes file extensions honest.
+**Morph** is a Linux daemon that makes file extensions honest.
 If you rename `photo.png` to `photo.webp`, Morph intercepts the event at the kernel level and re-writes the actual file data to match the new extension instantly.

 Built specifically for high-performance Arch-based systems like **CachyOS**, it leverages optimized engines to ensure that renaming a file feels like a native OS feature.